To register interest for the next series, please fill out the form below:

 Will I finish my writing piece?

 You may, you may not!
 You may find your story wants to change shape last minute.
-Of course, there will always be opportunity to write beyond the course, or continue on with the next cohort.
 Whether you are ‘finished’ is determined by how you feel about your own work, but we will aim to have — at least — a sample or an excerpt that you are proud of.

 What if I’ve already started my story?